fuzhongwangcs/fuzhongwangcs.github.io/_posts/2017-06-01-hello-hydeout.md

   must have `sidebar_link: true` in their front matter to show up in the sidebar.

-* A simple redirect-to-Baidu search is available.
+* A simple redirect-to-Google is available.
 If you want to use Google Custom Search or Algolia or something with more involved, override the `search.html`.